bufferapp/docker-demos/README.md

     docker run --name hello-app -p 8080:8080 node-demo-app

+We can stop the app from another terminal window

+    docker kill hello-app

 ## Local application development

-We want to use docker during development without having to rebuild between each change
+We want to use docker during development without having to rebuild between each change.

+    docker build -t node-demo-app-dev ./application --file ./application/Dockerfile.dev

+Since we're going to mount all of our code, let's install our deps on our machine

+    cd application && npm install && cd ..

+Let's mount our code as a volume so local changes will appear inside the container.

+    docker run --name hello-app-dev -p 8080:8080 -v `pwd`/application/:/app node-demo-app-dev

+Now make a change to the application and see the change take effect instantly!